-5. overthrow, failure, or defeat, as of a writ.
-6. in law, the entry of a stranger into a free-hold after the death of the last possessor, besome stain on the character of the wearer.

-7. in heraldry, a mark of dishonor in a coat of arms by which its dignity is debased for some stain on the character of the wearer.
+à bate ment, n.
+1. the state of being abated.
+1. the act of abating; the of grief or pain.
+4. deduction; the sum withdrawn, as from an account 5. overthrow, failure, or defeat, as of a writ.
+6. in law, the entry of a stranger into a free-hold after the death of the last possessor, before the heir or devisee.
+7. in heraldry, a mark of dishonor in a coat of arms by which its dignity is debased for some stain on the character of the wearer. à bāt'er, n. a person or thing that abates.

-à bāt'ēr, n. a person or thing that abates.

-ab'à-tis, ab'à-tis, n.sing. and pl.
+2. in law, a reduction, removing, or pulling own, as of a nuisance. down, as of a nuisance.
+3. diminution, decrease, or mitigation, as a-bat'er, n. a person or thing that abates. ab'a-tis, ab'a-tis, n.sing. and pl.
 [Fr. abatis.]

-1. in fortification, piles of trees or branches of trees sharpened and laid with their points outward, in front of ramparts, to prevent assailants from mounting the walls: an old form of barricade.
+1. in fortification, piles of trees or branches of trees sharpened and laid with their points outward, in front of ramparts, to prevent assailants from mounting the walls: an old form of horizonde.

+form of barricade.

-2. a barbed-wire entanglement for defense:
+2. a barbed-wire entanglement for defense;

-2. a barbed-wire entanglement for defense; a bat jour' (ä-bä-zhör'), n.
-[Fr. abattre. to bat jour' (ä-bä-zhör'), n.
-[Fr. abattre, to hrow down, and jour, daylight.] skylight;
+a bar jour' (ä-bä-zhōr'), n.
+[Fr. abattre, to throw down, and jour, daylight.] skylight;